muhammod-ibrahim-khalil/mysite/README.md

         @ValueMapValue
         private String message;
     ```
-Gets property of the resource.
+Gets properties of the resource.
 *message* property of the Component.
 http://localhost:4502/crx/de/index.jsp#/content/mysite/us/en/jcr%3Acontent/root/container/container/mycomponent

 Now the component dropped on the page may not be seen.
 But it will be seen in side-panel content-tree.

-The answer and fix will be known later. :)
+*Reason behind the incident is, If the component initially has no element, it can not render anything.*

 ### Lets Make MyList Component
 1. create java interface in the core>src>main>java>com.mysite.core>models and provide the methods.